dmbarbour/wikilon/docs/ABC_Minimalist.md

 We could request a token `"/foo"` and get back `[{/foo}]`.

 By modeling metaprogramming monadically, we gain a *lot* of advantages.
 Metaprogramming becomes first class, subject to composition, abstraction, and flexible reuse.
 With a free monad, the special `{runMP}` construct might be wrapped or entirely replaced by user-defined code, enabling testing in various mockup environments and precise control over dependencies.
-The `{runMP}` action also provides a clear scope for staging.
+The runMonad action action provides a clear scope for staging.

-In context of [AO dictionaries](AboutAO.md), we might eschew `{runMP}` in favor of a filesystem-like build system (which is a good fit for the [application model](ApplicationModel.md)).
+In context of [AO dictionaries](AboutAO.md), we might eschew `{runMP}` in favor of a filesystem-like build model at the dictionary layer.
 For example, given `foo.make = [program in a make monad]` we run the program to reconstruct `foo` whenever its recorded dependencies change.
 The make monad would double as a metaprogramming monad, providing a means to construct tokens.
+And this should be a good fit for the [application model](ApplicationModel.md).

 ## Runtime and Performance